Youngsters in UK and Ireland to see wagering limits imposed, UEFA sign a partnership with bwin.

 USA

-A record 45.2m Americans (18 per cent) plan to wager on the 2021 National Football League (NFL) season, according to research released by the American Gaming Association (AGA).
+A record 45.2m Americans (18 per cent) plan to wager on the 2021 National Football League (NFL) season, external linkExternal links are prohibited released by the American Gaming Association (AGA).
 Compared to last year, 36 per cent more Americans will place a bet on the league’s games this season.
 The sharp rise in betting plans this year can be traced to the expansion of legal sports betting options and increased enthusiasm overall for the upcoming season.

 Fans in 18 states and Washington, DC had access to operational, legal sports betting at the start of the 2020 season.
 As the 2021 season kicks off, Americans will be able to place legal sports wagers in 26 states and Washington, DC, with five additional states likely to offer legal sports betting by the end of the season.